-- General English: This runs in the mornings five days a week and develops all round English language and communication skills specified in a series of level frameworks that are based on the Common European Framework of Reference. - ELT IELTS preparation: This runs in the afternoons four days a week and is usually combined with General English in the mornings.
-It develops language, skills and strategies needed to achieve the IELTS scores required in all sections of the exam. - Academic English: This is an English language extension course for overseas students attending academic courses at Bath Academy, including the University Foundation Programme and A Levels. - Students attending the University Foundation Programme who do have adequate English language qualifications to enter university receive additional training in developing academic communication skills in English. - On-demand group courses: Bespoke courses can be planned and delivered for closed groups of students, for example, English language training as part of a short 2-week teacher training programme delivered to European primary and secondary school teachers. - Junior programmes: These either run for groups and individuals during our summer school (start of July to the first half of August) or for closed groups outside this period.
-They are short courses of 1-3 weeks and the age range of students is 13-17 years old. - Junior programmes consist of morning General English classes structured around ageappropriatetopics and tasks and a series of afternoon activities and trips and a Saturday excursion each week.
+- Academic English: This is an English language extension course for overseas students attending academic courses at Bath Academy, including the University Foundation Programme and A Levels. - Students attending the University Foundation Programme who do have adequate English language qualifications to enter university receive additional training in developing academic communication skills in English. - Junior programmes: These either run for groups and individuals during our summer school (start of July to the first half of August) or for closed groups outside this period.
+They are short courses of 1-3 weeks and the age range of students is 12-19 years old. - Junior programmes consist of morning General English classes structured around age-appropriate topics and tasks and a series of afternoon activities and trips and a Saturday excursion each week.
 Lessons are linked wherever possible to the theme of the activities and excursions.